ngrok/ngrok-docs/docs/guides/raspberry-pi.md

 You may need to run this command using `sudo` depending on your system
 :::

-2. Run the following command ensure your operating system launches ngrok with the ssh ingress whenever your systems start:
+2. Run the following command ensure your operating system launches ngrok with the SSH ingress whenever your system starts:

 ```bash
 ngrok service start